Effective rosacea treatment is a team effort between you and your doctor

 Every rosacea patient has a unique set of triggers.
 These are specific situations, which cause or aggravate flares.
 Extreme temperatures, alcoholic beverages, vigorous exercise, and sun exposure are among the most common, but virtually anything can be a trigger.
 We will work with you to identify yours, and find ways to eliminate or lessen your exposure, reducing the chances of future flares.

-Let the professionals at image Dermatology® help you take control of your rosacea, and take your life back.
+Let the professionals at image Dermatology ® P.C. help you take control of your rosacea, and take your life back.
 Our practice is conveniently located in Montclair, serving residents of Essex Fells, Glen Ridge, and other communities across New Jersey.
 Just call (973) 509-6900 to schedule an appointment.